evanyans/evanyans/README.md

 currently working on a <a href="https://github.com/evanyans/racing-line-simulation">racing line simulator</a> using ml agents.

-looking for winter 2025 internship.
+incoming ford software developer intern for winter 2025.

 view my work at <a href="https://evanyan.me/">evanyan.me</a> or visit my <a href="https://www.linkedin.com/in/yanevan/">linkedin</a>